bluehalo/node-fhir-server-core/README.md

 ### Production

 You can test production locally.
-Before you can, you will need to generate a cert and pem file.
-You can do this with openssl as long as you have it installed on your system.
+Before you can, you will need to generate a self-signed certificate.
+You can do this with `openssl` as long as you have it installed on your system.
 Once complete, make sure you set the `HTTPS_KEY_PATH` and `HTTPS_CERT_PATH` environment variables or you set the path in the `src/env/production.js` file, under security.
 When you pull up the app in the browser, you will have to allow self-signed certs in order to continue.
 This is fine for local development but you should get real certs for an actual production deploy.
 See [Generate self signed certs](#Generate-self-signed-certs)

 To test production locally, run `npm start` and open your browser to [https://localhost:3000](https://localhost:3000).